legel/clarity/README.md

 # Clarity
 Clarity is a library for quickly and intuitively exploring complex data.
 Driven by [machine learning](https://en.wikipedia.org/wiki/Machine_learning) it provides simple commands for the following:
   - **Extracting features from data** - *e.g.* identifying key words in documents
-  - **Discovering models of features** - *e.g.* learning deep representations from [word2vec](http://code.google.com/p/word2vec/)
+  - **Discovering models of features** - *e.g.* learning deep representations with [word2vec](http://code.google.com/p/word2vec/)
   - **Visualizing knowledge in models** - *e.g.* exploring connectivity across documents in 3D

-Clarity can help speed up the process of scientific discovery, and support visualization of intelligence harvested from data, especially for virtual and augmented reality.
+Clarity can help speed up the process of scientific discovery, and support visualization of intelligence harvested from data, including for virtual and augmented reality.

 ### Installation
 ```sh